csc-training/hip-programming/docs/04-memory.md

 1. Allocate memory for the arrays accessed by the GPU with `hipMallocManaged()` instead of `malloc()`
-    - It is a good idea to have a wrapper function or use function overloading for memory allocations
+    - It is a good idea to have a wrapper function and use conditional compilation for memory allocations
 2. Offload compute kernels to GPUs
 3. Check profiler backtrace for GPU->CPU Unified Memory page-faults (NVIDIA